 Volunteers are an integral part of our team, serving as ambassadors to the community.
 If you are 18 or older with the desire to become more involved with the Museum, and have positive energy, flexibility, and a customer service mentality, we welcome you to join our team.

-Admission to the Museum Volunteer Program is open to all those who possess the qualities necessary to become an effective volunteer.
-All candidates must submit a Volunteer Application Form, agree to a background check, and complete their training before their first volunteer assignment.
+Admission to the Museum volunteer program is open to all those over 18 years of age who possess the qualities necessary to become an effective volunteer.
+All candidates must submit a volunteer application form, agree to a background check, and complete their training before their first volunteer assignment.

 Upon completion of the course, each trainee will be assigned a docent mentor.
 Mentors are current docents who have volunteered to guide trainees through the learning process.
 Mentors will spend extra time with trainees outside of class facilitating exhibition walk-throughs and practice tours.
 Both mentor and Museum staff will work together to certify each trainee as a docent for the Museum.